pterayan/ausjdocs-analysis/README.md

-Absolutely — here is a **clean, professional, neutral** README.md tailored exactly to the context of your project (Reddit scraping → qualitative analysis → HTML output → Netlify deployment).
-You can copy-paste this straight into a `README.md` file in your repo.

----

 # **ausjdocs-analysis**

 This repository contains a small data exploration and qualitative analysis project examining discussions related to pharmacists within the **r/ausjdocs** subreddit.